Baptismal Regeneration Explored

 Peter confirms our statements at the beginning of this page; that there is one baptism that is essential for salvation and that is the Spiritual baptism.
 He clearly distinguishes between the two.
 You will not find any messages to the Gentiles that mention a baptism for repentance because that baptism has nothing to do with salvation.

 I have found that one must be careful when acquiring their doctrine from the book of Acts.
 It can be quite risky to take a statement in Acts and apply it to all Christians today.
-The reason for this is simple; Acts is a historical book that happened during events that can never be experienced again.
-Through Christ's life, death and resurrection the law has been fulfilled and has therefore been abolished (Eph 2:15).
-Because of His sacrifice for us, we are no longer under law, but under grace (Rom 6:14).
-The events that happened during this marvelous transition are not necessarily to be repeated or required by all.
-It is quite evident that each time the Spirit was poured out upon the people it happened in a different order and manner than the others.
-For example, in Acts 8 the Samaritans were baptized with water before receiving the Spirit, yet quite clearly the opposite is true in Acts 10.
+The reason for this is simple; Acts is a historical book, not a doctrinal book.
+While you can get doctrine from a historical book, that was not the main purpose of it.
+It is explaining what happened and when, not telling us how something should happen every time.
+The events that happened during the birth of the New Testament church are not necessarily to be repeated or required by all.
+It is quite evident that each time the Spirit was poured out upon various groups of people for the first time it happened in a different order and different method for each one.
+For example, in Acts 8 the Samaritans were baptized with water before receiving the Spirit, yet quite clearly the opposite is true in Acts 10 where they received the Spirit first and then were baptized.
 We must know what the rest of the Bible has to say about such things before we can make a dogmatic statement about any event in the book of Acts.
 It is however, essential that we read and understand the events that took place in Acts, for these events have greatly impacted our lives.
 This book records the growth of our church, the transition from the law to grace, the offer of this new covenant to Gentiles as well as Jews, the miraculous conversion of the apostle Paul, among many other important events.
-We just must do as the Word says and rightly divide the Word of Truth.
+We just must do as the Word says and rightly divide the Word of Truth.1 Peter 3:21

 1 Peter 3:21 ...baptism that now saves you...
 (NIV)